The picture shows the tunnel of light, created by Laservision. Photo; Toke Odin Brorsson

 Inkonst Malmö March 2013

 The epos about the space gondolder Aniara by Harry Martinson ends with the “wave of Nirvana” passing through the ship and everyone on it.
-In my version Nirvana meant crossing the event horizon of a supermassive black hole, and ending up in a bar in Malmö 2013, through a wormhole.
+In this version Nirvana meant crossing the event horizon of a supermassive black hole, and ending up in a bar in Malmö 2013 through a wormhole.

-The pilot and other members from the Aniara are trying to find their way back to where they got off track and lost hope, and the audience helps them by entering the wormhole while being entangled, so the crew can keep track of their measures, and afterwards by doing galaxy analysing through Galaxy Zoo.
+The pilot and other members from the Aniara are trying to find their way back to where they got off track and lost hope, and the audience helps them by entering the wormhole while being entangled, and afterwards by doing galaxy analysing through Galaxy Zoo.

 The barmaid – the pilot Isagel – is polishing wine glasses.
 She holds the glass foot up, shows you how the light is bent in it, and tells you how everyone has a black hole in their lives.
-You can’t see them with the naked eye, but you can see their effect, how the gravity bends and distorts the perception of things in connection to it.
+You can’t see it with the naked eye, but you can see the effect, how the gravity bends and distorts the perception of things in connection to it.